Jimmy99/echox/website/content/guide/ip-address.md

   parent = "guide"
 +++

-IP address plays fundamental role in HTTP; it's used for access control, auditting, geo-based access analysis and more.
+IP address plays a fundamental role in HTTP; it's used for access control, auditing, geo-based access analysis and more.
-Echo provides handy method [`Context#RealIP()`](https://godoc.org/github.com/labstack/echo#Context) for that.
+Echo provides a handy method [`Context#RealIP()`](https://godoc.org/github.com/labstack/echo#Context) for that.

 However, it is not trivial to retrieve the _real_ IP address from requests especially when you put L7 proxies before the application.
 In such situation, _real_ IP needs to be relayed on HTTP layer from proxies to your app, but you must not trust HTTP headers unconditionally.
-Otherwise you might give someone a chance of deceiving you. **A security risk!**
+Otherwise you might give someone a chance to deceive you. **A security risk!**

-To retrieve IP address reliably/securely, you must let your application be aware of the entire architecture of your infrastructrure.
+To retrieve the IP address reliably/securely, you must let your application be aware of the entire architecture of your infrastructrure.
 In Echo, this can be done by configuring `Echo#IPExtractor` appropriately.
 This guides show you why and how.

-> Note: if you dont' set `Echo#IPExtractor` explicitly, Echo fallback to legacy behavior, which is not a good choice.
+> Note: if you dont' set `Echo#IPExtractor` explicitly, Echo falls back to legacy behavior, which is not a good choice.

 Let's start from two questions to know the right direction: